jorgecs/Scheduler/README.md

 python3 scheduler.py
 ```

 Here is a basic example on how to send a Quirk URL to the Scheduler.
 The Quirk URL will only be accepted in the /url path.
-You must specify shots and the policy (time, shots, depth, shots_depth, shots_optimized).
+You must specify shots.
+The policy (time, shots, depth, shots_depth, shots_optimized) is not mandatory and will take 'time' as default value if not specified.
+Provider ('ibm', 'aws' or ['ibm','aws']) is not mandatory and will take 'ibm' as default value if not specified.
 ```python
 import requests